LTV & the remortgaging tricks that’ll save you thousands

 Once you’ve checked the LTV you could just remortgage with your existing lender.
 That might be the quickest option, and it could mean you don’t need to go through as many hoops and cut out some fees.
 But it could also mean you’re missing out on some much lower deals.

-You can see general rates on comparison sites, which are really handy to get an idea of what’s out there.
-You can also talk to a mortgage advisor.
+You can find the best remortgage rates on our comparison tables, which are updated in real time and are really handy to get an idea of what’s out there.

 A few extras to bear in mind when comparing different rates: